 Another aspect of giving quietly is releasing control of our money the moment we give it.
 We should not seek to use it for power or influence.
 Once the money leaves our hands, we need to entrust it to the leadership of that organization.
 They have been placed in that role and will one day give an account for their decisions.
 I often find that people are more willing to turn their children (their most important assets) over to the teaching of their leaders than they are to trust their money to that same church leadership.
 If we can’t trust our church leaders with our money, there are bigger issues that need to be addressed either personally or within the church.

 Giving worshipfully requires us to be actively involved in the process.
 Husbands and wives should both share in the process of giving.
 If one writes the check, the other one can drop it in the basket.
-There was a time when I let my wife do both parts, but I found that I was missing out on the worship because I had no involvement in the process.
+There was a time when my wife did both parts, but I found that I was missing out on the worship because I had no involvement in the process.

 I also want to mention that while I fully understand the value of automatic (electronic) giving, I also see the danger it presents by making giving a one-time decision that soon becomes a passive activity.
 As we think of honoring and worshipping God with our giving, we can’t do that if we’re not actively involved in the process.
 It makes me think of Facebook birthday messages.
 When Facebook reminds all your friends that it’s your birthday and they send you a quick note, does it carry as much weight as when they remember on their own and go out of their way to wish you a happy birthday?
 Take it one step further and imagine that they could set up their account to automatically send a birthday message to anyone that was having a birthday without even going through the motion of typing the message.
 Would that birthday note have any value at all?
 Effort and sacrifice does add value to any gift.